How To Consume Data From A REST HTTP API With Go

 Querying The API

-To get us started we are going to query for all the Pokemon from the original series.
-We’ll be hitting the http://pokeapi.co/api/v2/pokedex/kanto/ API endpoint that returns this.
-If you navigate to this endpoint in your browser you should see a huge JSON string printing out, this is the response we’ll be expecting when our go program performs a GET request on this endpoint.
+To get us started, we are going to query for all the Pokemon from the original series.
+We’ll be hitting the http://pokeapi.co/api/v2/pokedex/kanto/ API endpoint.
+If you navigate to this endpoint in your browser, you should see a huge JSON string printed out.
+This is the response we’ll be expecting when our Go program performs a GET request on this endpoint.

 Note - When you open a web page in a browser, you are performing a GET request for that page.

-So in order to mimic what we’ve just done in the browser in go, we’ll have to write a program that looks like so:
+To mimic what we’ve just done in the browser using Go, we’ll have to write a program that looks like this:

 package main